keizer619/release-notes/ballerina-release-notes-0.990.0.md

 ## Values,Type and Variable

 ### Nil

-Use of “null” value in a non-JSON related context is not restricted yet.
+- Use of `null` value in a non-JSON related context is not restricted yet.
-An array that contains a nil value has an invalid string representation.
+- An array that contains a nil value has an invalid string representation.

 ### Int

-Binary Literal are allowed as an integer literal.
+- Binary Literal are allowed as an integer literal.
 But it is not part of the 0.990.0 language  specification.
 This support to be removed from the Compiler in future.

 ### Float and Decimal

-Two NaN values with different bit patterns are not considered as same at the runtime, but the specification mentioned otherwise.
+- Two NaN values with different bit patterns are not considered as same at the runtime, but the specification mentioned otherwise.
-In Decimal implicit initial value taken as “0” instead of “+0.0” For floating point, === means the same member of value space.
-For example, NaN === NaN, -0.0 !== +0.0 But this validation gives incorrect results at runtime.
+- In Decimal implicit initial value taken as `0` instead of `+0.0`
+- For floating point, === means the same member of value space.
+For example, `NaN === NaN`, `-0.0 !== +0.0` But this validation gives incorrect results at runtime.

 ### String

-String values are not iterable in this release.
+- String values are not iterable in this release.

 ### Record

-A Required field of a record can have a default value.
+- A Required field of a record can have a default value.
 But 0.990.0 language specification does not allow default values.
 If a record mapping constructor doesn’t have a value given for such field, then the default value is taken.

 ### Table

-Table values are not iterable using foreach statement.
+- Table values are not iterable using foreach statement.

 ### Error

-Detail value of an error is not frozen.
+- Detail value of an error is not frozen.
-The runtime implementation doesn’t enforce the "detail" value of an error to be a subtype of map<anydata|error>.
+- The runtime implementation doesn’t enforce the "detail" value of an error to be a subtype of map<anydata|error>.

 ### XML

-In an XML sequence, a character set is treated as a single string.
+- In an XML sequence, a character set is treated as a single string.
 However, in the specification, each character item is represented by a string with a single code point.

 ### Object

-Error handling in the object initialization method is not supported yet.
-Only nil returning  __init methods are allowed.
-This prevents using "check" expression inside the object initialization function.
+- Error handling in the object initialization method is not supported yet.
+Only nil returning  `__init` methods are allowed.
+This prevents using `check` expression inside the object initialization function.
- Similar to record fields, an Object field can have a default value.
+- Similar to record fields, an Object field can have a default value.
- Built-in Iterator, Iterable, and Collection abstract object type are not supported yet.
+- Built-in `Iterator`, `Iterable`, and `Collection` abstract object type are not supported yet.

 ### Singleton Types

-Runtime allows float values as a singleton type.
+- Runtime allows float values as a singleton type.
-Defining a variable with singleton type is not allowed.
-Eg: 5 a = 5
+- Defining a variable with singleton type is not allowed.
+Eg: `5 a = 5`.

 ### Anydata

- In the implementation, A structured value that contains an error value doesn’t consider as "anydata".
+- In the implementation, A structured value that contains an error value doesn’t consider as `anydata`.

 ### Const

-An integer constant reference can’t be used to define the length of an array.
+- An integer constant reference can’t be used to define the length of an array.

 ### Freeze

-The compiler doesn't do data flow analysis for frozen value.
+- The compiler doesn't do data flow analysis for frozen value.
 This results in a panic at run-time if a value is updated after a freeze.
-'freeze()` and `isFrozen()` are not allowed on nil value.
+`freeze()` and `isFrozen()` are not allowed on nil value.

 ### Functions

-Falling off an end of a function body will not implicitly return () if the function returns an optional type.
-Explicit return () statement is required.
+- Falling off an end of a function body will not implicitly `return ()` if the function returns an optional type.
+Explicit `return ()` statement is required.

 ## Expressions

-In this release, Const support only added for Boolean literals, int literals, floating point literals, and string literals.
+- In this release, Const support only added for Boolean literals, int literals, floating point literals, and string literals.
-The current implementation uses different interpolation syntax “{{expr}}” instead of “${expr}” in string templates Decimal division and remainder operations panic if the second operand is 0.0;.
+- The current implementation uses different interpolation syntax `{{expr}}` instead of `${expr}` in string templates
+- Decimal division (`/`) and remainder (`%`) operations panic if the second operand is `0.0`.
-Iiterator, unfrozenClone, stackTrace built-in methods are not supported yet.
+- `iterator`, `unfrozenClone`, `stackTrace` built-in methods are not supported yet.

 ## Binding Patterns

-Error binding pattern is not supported in this release.
+- Error binding pattern is not supported in this release.

 # Getting Started
 You can download the Ballerina distributions, try samples, and read the documentation at https://ballerina.io.
 You can also visit the [Quick Tour] (https://ballerina.io/learn/quick-tour/) to get started.
 We encourage you to report issues, improvements, and suggestions at the [Ballerina Github Repository](https://github.com/ballerina-platform/ballerina-lang).